openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 122: Node Id of external battery powered sensor

 Node Id of external battery powered sensor
-0 - disabled
+<p&gt0 - disabled</p&gt <p&gt1..254 = NodeId of external battery powered room sensor</p&gt

-1..254 = NodeId of external battery powered room sensor Values in the range 0 to 254 may be set.
+Values in the range 0 to 254 may be set.

 The manufacturer defined default value is ```0```.